-Mark Woodforde OAM was inducted into the Sport Australia Hall of Fame in 2008 as an Athlete member for his contribution to the sport of tennis.
+Mark Woodforde OAM was inducted into the Sport Australia Hall of Fame in 2008 as an Athlete Member for his contribution to the sport of tennis.

-He represented Australia in the 1996 and 2000 Olympics, winning gold and silver in the men’s doubles and in played in three Davis Cup finals (’93,’99 and 2000) – the most notable being the 1999 final against France which gave Australia its first Davis Cup victory in 13 years.
+Woodforde also won five major mixed doubles titles and in played in three Davis Cup finals (1993, 1999 and 2000) – the most notable being the 1999 final against France which gave Australia its first Davis Cup victory in 13 years.